7 Myths About Rescue Animals—Debunked

 Myth 7: Shelters are full of mixed breeds.

-Reality: Think you’ll never find a purebred Dachshund, Doberman, or Dalmatian at the shelter?
+Reality: Think you’ll never find a purebred Golden, Poodle, or Dalmatian at the shelter?
 Think again.
-Researchers used the Wisdom Panel Canine DNA Tests to test the breeds of shelter dogs and foundopens in a new tab that five percent were purebred.
-While that number might seem low, there are 3.1 million dogs in shelters, which means 155,000 purebred dogs are waiting to be adopted.
+Researchers used the Wisdom Panel Canine DNA Tests to test the breeds of shelter dogs and foundopens in new tab that five percent were purebred.
+While that number might sound low, there are 3.1 million dogs in shelters, which means 155,000 purebred dogs are waiting to be adopted.
+If you have your heart set on a specific breed, you can start by seeking out a breed-specific rescue organization.

-What a Corgi / Chihuahua / Poodle mix lacks in pedigree, they make up for in adorableness — and Dr. Weitzman stresses that adopters shouldn’t overlook mixed breed animals, adding: “Mixed breeds are absolutely wonderful [pets] and are generally healthieropens in a new tab and tend to live longer due to a stronger genetic diversity than purebreds, but shelters are full of all kinds of breeds.”
+Plus, there’s no reason to overlook mutts.
+What a Corgi / Chihuahua / Poodle mix lacks in pedigree, they make up for in adorableness.
+“Mixed breeds are absolutely wonderful [pets] and are generally healthier and tend to live longer due to a stronger genetic diversity than purebreds, but shelters are full of all kinds of breeds,” Dr. Weitzman adds.

-Dr. Weitzman hopes that understanding the reasons animals end up in shelters, the lengths that shelters go through to find forever homes, and the number of amazing animals of all shapes, sizes, ages, and breeds waiting for an adopter to take them home will have you visiting the shelter when you’re ready to adopt a new best friend.
+Dr. Weitzman hopes that people will understand the reasons animals end up in shelters, the lengths that shelters go through to find forever homes.
+He also hopes that you will soon be at the shelter, ready to adopt your best friend.

 Jodi Helmer